If April showers bring May flowers, what do May flowers bring?

 Say So-Long to the Feather Duster

-As much fun as it is to channel your inner Lucille Ball and wave a feather duster around, these cleaning tools only really work if your home or office is already clean.
+As much fun as it is to channel your inner Lucille Ball and wave a feather duster around, these house cleaning tools only really work if your home or office is already clean.
 Otherwise, you’re just knocking that dust and debris back into the air and onto your floors.
 The best way to dust is to use a slightly moist rag that will trap allergens, and fully remove them from surfaces.

 Time to Get Crackin’